shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 ..
 WARNING:: The following contents correspond to ``Remote PC`` (your desktop or laptop PC) which controls TurtleBot3.
 You should never apply the following to your TurtleBot.

 ..
 NOTE:: TurtleBot3 is released with OpenCR firmware for each model.
+OpenCR firmware was already downloaded when you buy new one.
 Please refer to the following information only when writing new firmware of OpenCR.

 ..
-NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version.
+NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version and this setup can be done on Intel® Joule™.

 The OpenCR controls the Dynamixels on the instructions from the SBC.
 To do this, a specific firmware should be built in the board.
 See the descriptions and configure the settings.